reble/llvm/sycl/doc/design/CommandGraph.md

 The CUDA backend enables enqueuing events we want to wait for into a stream.
 It also allows signaling the completion of a submission with an event.
-Therefore submitting a UR command-buffer consists only in submitting to a stream the executable CUDA Graph that represent this serie of operations.
+Therefore submitting a UR command-buffer consists only in submitting to a stream the executable CUDA Graph that represent this series of operations.

 An executable CUDA Graph, which contains all commands and synchonization information, is saved in the UR command-buffer to allow for efficient